walter-a-jablonowski/marsbase-one/ai.md

 - Login
 - Register
 - Requirements
-  - requirements stat page: Main list of base requirement (use cards), each entry:
+  - requirements start page: Main list of base requirement (use cards)
+    - main requirement list initially is sorted by a sort order defned in config
+    - each entry (choose a nice layout):
+      - Up down arrow for user score, each user has one vote (users may change their choice)
-    - show the most important requirement information (including image)
+      - show the most important data fields for the requirement
+      - image (on the right side)
       - buttons for all functions
-    - choose a nice layout
   - click on an requirement to navigate to the requirement page
   - requirement page:
     - breadcrumb